matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 > This relies on [MSC3757](https://github.com/matrix-org/matrix-spec-proposals/pull/3757).
 > We need to have one state event per device, hence multiple "non-overwritable" state
 > events per user.
->
-> More specifically this uses the approach outlined in this [comment](https://github.com/matrix-org/matrix-spec-proposals/pull/3757#issuecomment-2099010555).

 This gives us the information, that user: `@user:matrix.domain` with device `DEVICEID` is part of an RTCSession of type `m.call` in the scope/sub-session `""` (empty